PiRXlv/100-days-of-code/log.md

   Hand written fakes might lead to more readable code.
 You need to find balance.
   Prefer stubs over mocks.

+### Day 13, January 24, 2019
+**Todays progress**: Created a .net core project with SpecFlow and got one (simple) test running

+**Thoughts:**
+  It is a bit cumbersome, but not that hard to get SpecFlow running with VScode.
+I probably should write a blog post about it.

 **Link to work:** none